 What are the benefits of chia seeds?
 How many tablespoons should I eat per day to get those benefits?

-Looking for something that will help you grow as big as a “chia pet?”
-Chia seeds are edible seeds that come from the desert plant Salvia hispanica, which is grown in Mexico and dates back to Mayan and Aztec cultures.
+Chia seeds may be small, but they've developed a big reputation over the years.
+They're edible seeds that come from the desert plant Salvia hispanica, which is grown in Mexico and dates back to Mayan and Aztec cultures.
 "Chia" means strength, and folklore has it that these cultures used the tiny black and white seeds as an energy booster.
-Chia seeds are packed with nutrients, and therefore thought to be a healthy addition to your diet.
-In order to get the nutritional benefits, it is generally recommended to eat 20 grams of chia seeds (a little bit under two tablespoons), twice per day.
-However, the appropriate amount of chia seeds depends on several factors such as user's age, health, and several other conditions.
+Chia seeds are packed with nutrients, and therefore thought to be a healthy addition to a balanced diet.
+In order to get the nutritional benefits, it’s generally recommended to eat 20 grams of chia seeds (a little bit under two tablespoons), twice per day.
+However, the appropriate amount of chia seeds depends on several factors such as the consumer's age and health status.

-So what’s all the hype?
-People eat chia seeds for diabetes, high blood pressure, and to reduce the risk of heart disease and stroke.
+People eat chia seeds to help manage diabetes, high blood pressure, and reduce the risk of heart disease and stroke.
 However, while chia seeds contain many key nutrients, there’s not enough conclusive research to prove their connection to these positive health outcomes.
-Some folks have also tried using chia seeds as a weight loss aid, as the high fiber content is thought to suppress appetite and ultimately help with weight loss.
-There’s not much support for this claim.
-One study found that eating chia seeds had no effects on body weight, body fat, or changes in appetite over a 12-week period.
-However, studies have shown that a particular variety of chia seeds, marketed under Salba, can reduce certain risk factors for heart disease such as blood pressure, clotting factors, and inflammation.
+Some folks have also tried using chia seeds as a weight loss aid, as the high fiber content is thought to suppress appetite, but there’s not much support for this claim either.
+There are, however, studies that show chia seeds can reduce certain risk factors for heart disease such as blood pressure, clotting factors, and inflammation.

 When it comes to natural supplements, Reader, it’s best to exercise some caution.
-If you have food allergies (especially to sesame or mustard seeds) or are on high blood pressure medications or blood thinners, ask your healthcare provider before adding chia to your diet.
-Also, eating chia seeds is not recommended for pregnant or breastfeeding women, as little is known about the risks.
+If you have food allergies (especially to sesame or mustard seeds) or are on high blood pressure medications or blood thinners, ask your health care provider before adding chia to your diet.
+Also, eating chia seeds isn't recommended for pregnant or breastfeeding people, as little is known about the risks.
 It’s also worth noting that chia seeds are high in alpha-linolenic acid, which in high doses may increase the risk of prostate cancer.
 All in all, chia seeds may be worth thoughtful consideration as a nutritious addition to many meal plans.